| | | | |

 How to Make Ginger Miso Noodle Soup

-Heat an inch of water in a small saucepan over medium-high heat until boiling.
+Heat 1 inch of water in a small saucepan over medium-high heat until it’s boiling.
 Add the eggs, reduce the heat to medium, and cover with a lid.
-Let the eggs cook for 6 minutes then remove it from the stove and immediately transfer the eggs to a bowl of ice water; set aside until needed.
+Let the eggs cook for 6 minutes, then remove them from the stove and immediately transfer the eggs to a bowl of ice water; set aside until needed.
 Side Note: if you are using a larger-sized egg, cook for 6 minutes & 30 seconds.

-Add the ginger miso broth along with the udon noodles, tofu, soy sauce, and sriracha then simmer for 5-7 minutes, or until bok choy is wilted and the noodles are tender.
+Add the ginger miso broth, along with the udon noodles, tofu, soy sauce, and sriracha.
+Simmer for 5-7 minutes, or until bok choy is wilted and the noodles are tender.
 Taste & re-season if needed.

 Ginger Miso Noodle Soup